-This guide contains details about using the derived API for Ruby to create scripts that interact with Helix Core.
-You can download the API from the Perforce web site at https://www.perforce.com/downloads/helix-core-api-ruby.

-The derived API depends on the Helix C/C++ API, details for which are at Helix C/C++ API User Guide at https://www.perforce.com/perforce/doc.current/manuals/p4api/.
+This guide contains details about using the derived API for Ruby to create scripts that interact with Helix Core server.
+You can download the API from the Perforce web site.
+The derived API depends on the Helix C/C++ API.
+For details, see the Helix Core C/C++ Developer Guide.